-From our fledgling café launched in Atholl, we now have 13 restaurants in South Africa and our first international restaurant in Dubai.
+From our fledgling café launched in Atholl, we now have 16 restaurants in South Africa and 5 in Dubai.

 Who knew back then that by identifying the niche between traditional coffee shops and fine dining, tashas would pioneer a new kind of eating experience.

 We are often asked what tashas’ secret to success is.

 It’s really very simple: It is all in the details.
 We strive to focus on every little detail.
 We serve a quality product, love our customers, look after our staff and make our stores look beautiful.
 It is in every day and in every detail that makes the big picture.